Home Lifestyle Health 7 Step-by-Step Pranayama (Breathing Exercise) For Beginners

 0

-Prana is the core energy that keeps our physical and spiritual self-alive.
+In Pranayama, Prana is the core energy that keeps our physical and spiritual self-alive.
 It nurtures our physical and subtle layers and provide us the force to grow healthily and ensures overall wellness.
-It flows freely in the body through Nadis, several subtle energy channels that are spread evenly across the human body.
+Nadis, several subtle energy channels spread evenly across the human body, freely carry it through the body.

 The Prana energy is maintained by Chakras – the energy centers of the body.
 The efficiency and quality of the Prana that flows through the Nadis and the Chakras determine the wellness of one’s mind and body.